 The knowledge regarding individual topics included in this subject, that is necessary for the successful passing of the exam, is always stated at the end of the presentations from individual topics which are available to the students signed for this subject at the Moodle server http://dl2.cuni.cz/ (the word key necessary for the login into this course at Moodle is given to students during the first lecture).
 At the end of the winter term, additional information and useful aids for students for their exam preparation will be available directly at the Moodle course.

-The examination test is based on 18 questions; students have to write their answers, not only tick off possible good/bad answers.
-Each individual test contains 12 questions per 2 marks and 6 questions per 1 mark; student can thus get 30 marks for the whole test.
+The examination test is based on 18 questions (A-R); students have to write their answers, not only tick off possible good/bad answers!
+Each individual test contains 12 questions per 2 marks and 6 questions per 1 mark; student can thus get 30 marks for the whole test + additional marks if they add to their answers extra information relevant to the questions but not strictly required as the necessary knowledge.
 According to the final number of marks, students are classified using the following system: 22 and more marks - classification 1; 17-21.75 marks - classification 2; 13-16.75 marks - classification 3; less than 13 marks - exam was not successfully passed (classification 4).
 The time available for completing the test is 145 min.

 Each question represents a different topic / area of genetics from the whole lecture.
 The individual areas correspond to the following numbers of presentations/topics stated in the Syllabus (sometimes a question can even combine mutually related things from two separate areas):